 Intermediate and advanced apprenticeships at Level 2 and 3 are for those leaving school with GCSEs.
 You'll usually need good grades in English and maths.

-Higher and degree apprenticeships at Levels 4, 5, 6 and 7 are geared towards those with A-levels or those who have already completed an intermediate or advanced apprenticeship.
+Higher and degree apprenticeships at Levels 4 to 7 are geared towards those with A-levels or those who've already completed an intermediate or advanced apprenticeship.

 In many cases, successful completion of an apprenticeship will lead to a permanent job offer with the same company, although this isn't guaranteed - always check with your employer.